 After working years as a corporate bank examiner in an office with white walls and fluorescent lighting, Roberta Wagner felt a calling to a more creative life, and the universe answered when she least expected it.
 Through unexpected friendships, mentors and love.

 Roberta’s life has been full of creativity, colour, writing beautiful artwork and conversations.
 Beginning as a potter moving to watercolour and then textile art, Roberta has realised that art and life aren’t dissimilar.
 In fact, her artistic practice runs parallel to her life and sometimes can be a harbinger of times ahead.

 We were lucky to spend a few minutes catching up with Roberta to discuss her work and career.

 Leaving the rat race

 Roberta spent much of her life in the corporate world before leaving it all behind to turn to art.
-“I had been studying pottery and that had been opening my mind to other ideas.
-I was trying to make a corporate move from New York City to Washington DC but I couldn’t sell my little walk-up studio in New York.
-I loved New York and I was kind of tired of DC.
-I had lived there for quite a while already and I just couldn’t sell.
-It was just feeling impossible and I just thought, ‘You know what?
+“I had been studying pottery, and that had been opening my mind to other ideas.
+I was trying to make a corporate move from New York City to Washington DC, but I couldn’t sell my little walk-up studio in New York.
+I loved New York, and I was kind of tired of DC.
+I had lived there for quite a while already, and I just couldn’t sell.
+It was just feeling impossible, and I thought, ‘You know what?
 I’m just not going to do this.
-I’m going to try something, if it doesn’t work I’ll figure it out.’
-So I left without another job and it was a pretty dramatic thing because I had kind of an important position.
+I’m going to try something.
+If it doesn’t work, I’ll figure it out.’
+So I left without another job, and it was a pretty dramatic thing because I had kind of an important position.